mikeguron/IMDB_Viz_Dash_App/README.md

 ## Motivation and Purpose

 Choosing a good movie to watch can be a struggle sometimes and there's almost nothing worse than realizing you just spent 2 hours sitting through a horrible movie that you didn't enjoy one bit.
-Our user-friendly and accessible dashboard aims to help movie enthusiasts avoid this problem by helping them discover and explore new movies based on their movie watching preferences.
-In addition, our dashboard uses a vast database of movies to provide users with information on ratings, runtimes, and gross revenues presented through engaging visuals based on various metrics they can select via an interactive and intuitive interface.
+This user-friendly and accessible dashboard aims to help movie enthusiasts avoid this problem by helping them discover and explore new movies based on their movie watching preferences.
+In addition, this dashboard uses a vast database of movies to provide users with information on ratings, runtimes, and gross revenues presented through engaging visuals based on metrics they can select via an interactive and intuitive interface.

 This dash app was developed as a secondary companion to our original shiny app to allow users to further explore their movie interests through additional variables.
 Please refer to the [Proposal](https://github.com/UBC-MDS/IMDB_Viz_R/blob/main/reports/proposal.md) of our original app for more information and be sure to visit our [shiny app](https://arjunrk.shinyapps.io/IMDB_Viz_R/) as well.
 In this dash version of our app I chose to focus more on some of the unused variables from our original app, namely `Director` and `Certificate`, and allow users to pick which numeric variable to visualize as a distribution and receive movie recommendations for based on these two categorical variables.

 ## Usage